 I had thought that it was the only bookstore left in the desert and I often lamented that we did not have any independent bookshops with quirky personality.
-But still, a trip to the bookstore with Ethan usually filled me with precisely the right amount of intellectual enlightenment and a dreamy-sort-of school girl satisfaction.
+But still, a trip to Barnes & Noble with Ethan usually filled me with precisely the right amount of intellectual enlightenment and a dreamy-sort-of school girl satisfaction.

-During one particular trip to Barnes and Nobles we were focused on the art of visual design to communicate story.
+During one particular visit to Barnes & Nobles we were focused on the art of visual design to communicate story.
 Both of us being storytellers and graphic artists, discovering and discussing the covers that did this well made for hours of fun.
 It was our own kind of treasure hunt, a game that often opened up great insight into one another.

 Eventually Ethan leaned down close to my ear and said, “I want to take you somewhere else.
 You ready to go?”

-As we were leaving Barnes and Noble, just before getting into his car, Ethan caught me by the crook of my arm and in one fluid motion he spun me into a kiss as the wind whipped at my hair and dress.
+I nodded and followed him out.
+As we were leaving, just before getting into his car, Ethan caught me by the crook of my arm and in one fluid motion he spun me into a kiss as the wind whipped at my hair and dress.
 It was better than John Wayne kissing Marueen O’Hara in the wind of an Irish storm.
 Every girl should experience such a cinematic kiss at least once in her life.
+I am telling you about this kiss for no other reason than to remember.
+Sometimes I get embarrassed about sharing these kinds of things, but my desire to remember is stronger and so I keep writing even as a blush at my own words.
+I suppose I could write these things somewhere else, somewhere less public, but sometimes I feel like I was the sole audience to the best side of Ethan, a side that was bold and daring and romantic.
+And I suppose part of me just wants to show you my leading man I as I saw him.
+Confident.
+Dynamic.
+Irresistible.

 We drove for about 20 minutes before pulling into a parking lot I did not recognize tucked into a quiet back lot off the main road, “Where are we?”
 I asked.